 Call for Applications:

-Dutch language-course in June 2017 at Columbia University for Graduate Students (tuition-free)
+Virtual Dutch language-course in May/June 2021 at Columbia University for Graduate Students (tuition-free)

-Applications are invited for a month-long course in modern Dutch, early modern Dutch/paleography, and archives in the Netherlands, each section of which can be taken separately.
+Applications are invited for a course in modern Dutch and early modern Dutch/paleography, each section of which can be taken separately.
 The course is free-of-charge.
-Funding has been provided through the Queen Wilhelmina Professorship at Columbia University and by the University of Amsterdam.
+Funding has been provided through the Nederlandse Taalunie (Dutch Language Union).

-The course has three distinct sections, and students may apply to any or all of the three.
-A single letter of application will suffice for any section(s) of the course, but applicants should be sure to include the appropriate supporting materials for the particular section(s) of the course to which application is being made.
+The course has two distinct sections, and students may apply to either or both.
+A single letter of application (which should include a statement of the applicant's Dutch-language skills) will suffice for any section(s) of the course, but applicants should be sure to include a Letter of Purpose.

 Descriptions of the courses and requirements for admission to each section